The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

+\begin{Annotation} \textbf{(Categoricity)} An axiom system is called \emph{categorical} if any two of its models are isomorphic, or stated differently, if it has only one model up to isomorphism.
+For example, this is the case for the axioms characterizing the natural numbers (where the axiom of induction is of second order) or the axioms characterizing the real numbers (where the least upper bound axiom is of second order).
+The first-order axioms of real closed fields are not categorical, because there are many nonisomorphic models, besides $\RR$ for example $\QQ^c$. \end{Annotation}

 \begin{Annotation} \textbf{(Decidability)} The elementary theory of real closed fields can be recursively axiomatized, as seen above.
-By Tarski's theorem it is complete in the sense that any two models of it share the same elementary theory.
-This implies decidability.
-This also shows that the first-order theory of euclidean geometry is decidable. \end{Annotation}
+By Tarski's theorem it is \emph{complete} in the sense that any two models of it share the same elementary theory.
+This implies decidability, that is, the true formulae can be determined effectively.
+Effective decision procedures are provided by \emph{quantifier elimination}, and the quest for \emph{efficient} quantifier elimination algorithms, at least for certain families of formulae, is an active area of research. \end{Annotation}

-From Tarski's meta-mathematical viewpoint it is not surprising that the \emph{statement} of the Fundamental Theorem of Algebra generalizes to an arbitrary real closed field, because in each degree it is of first order.
-It is remarkable, however, to construct a first-order \emph{proof} that is as direct and elegant as the second-order version.
-The real-algebraic proof presented here achieves this goal and, moreover, is geometrically appealing and algorithmically effective.